 VII.
 BIRDIES, EAGLES and HOLES-IN-ONE

-A Member who makes a birdie (one stroke under par) on any hole will receive a birdie pin the following week.
-The pin may be picked up from the League display table at the Jefferson Golf Course clubhouse or awarded at a social event.
+A Member who makes a birdie (one stroke under par) on any hole will receive a birdie pin.
+Birdie pins will be handed out at the end of the season.
 A handicap is not required to win a pin.

 During any one season, a Member may only receive one birdie pin for any given hole.
 There is also a limit of three birdie pins per season awarded to each Member.
 If play is canceled by the Jefferson Golf Course before all Members complete their rounds, no birdie pins are awarded that week.